 He is a gentile who is a well-trained Christian missionary who has hidden and ensconced himself in the Sefardic Jewish community.

 His real name is Scott L. Marks.
 His mother’s maiden name was Amber Jean Barnes.
 She originally came from North Carolina.
 The family lived in Southern California, Denver, and Ovieto Florida.
 It was in Florida where Scott Marks attended Bible college.

 There was a couple who lived in Miami with the surname of Alfassa.
 They were holocaust survivors.
 However, they had no children.
 Scott Marks claimed he was their grandson.
 People who knew him then also knew that he was lying.
 He hung around Temple Moses.

 After Bible college, Scott Marks founded an organization called “International Society for Sephardic Progress.”
-He founded it with a pastor by the name of “Peyton Bass.”
+He founded it with another individual who provided funding for it.

 Evidence toward this can be seen on a video that was since removed.
 The following was its former location.